jnnganga/jnnganga/README.md

 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Django framework.
 - 💞️ I’m looking to collaborate on open projects.
-- 📫 How to reach me ...
+- 📫 How to reach me Email info@gaochao.co.ke

 content = ['I\'m','Available','to close that task!','\nI know i will enjoy this journey'] print(f"Hello, {' '.join(content)}")